 Thank you FitMi for helping my son during this change in life!”

 FitMi helped this TBI survivor stay engaged and motivated throughout his recovery process at home.
 With consistent practice, he has been able to restore function of his right side, demonstrating the effectiveness of an at-home exercise program for TBI.

 Taking Advantage of Home Exercise Programs after TBI

 While survivors may receive therapy exercise worksheets from the hospital or other care facilities, it may not always be as effective at home.
 Rehabilitation consists of various types of exercises, but it also requires staying engaged and motivated.

-With a combination of exercises to try at home and consistent practice, you can promote recovery and restore function more swiftly.
+Through working on a combination of exercises at home and consistent practice, you can promote recovery and restore function after TBI more swiftly.